Three Sisters (2012 film): Synopsis

 The film depicts three sisters (aged between four and ten years old) living in a small village near the Sino-Burmese border.
 They have been abandoned by their mother while their father seeks work in a nearby city.
+The girls are seen working in the fields or roaming around in the village.
+The father eventually returns to the village, with plans to take his daughters with him to the city, but decides to leave the oldest one in the care of the grandfather.